invertase/react-native-firebase/CONTRIBUTING.md

 - `yarn tests:emulator:start` - runs Firestore emulator for Firestore tests.
 - `yarn tests:ios:test` - runs tests using Detox library.
 Tests for each package can be found in the `e2e` directory (i.e. `[PACKAGE]/e2e/*.e2e.js`)

-See it's local testing guide [here](https://github.com/invertase/react-native-firebase/blob/main/tests/README.md) to get started with `e2e` testing this project.
+See its local testing guide [here](https://github.com/invertase/react-native-firebase/blob/main/tests/README.md) to get started with `e2e` testing this project.

 ---